Disclose unaccompanied cash on entry and exit from a third country in postal and cargo traffic on request

 - Cash such as banknotes and coins that are valid means of payment.

-- Transferable bearer instruments, such as traveler's checks, checks, promissory notes and certain money orders.
+- Transferable bearer instruments, such as travellers' cheques, cheques, promissory notes and certain money orders.

 - Savings books,